gregbkr/elk-dashboard-v5-docker/README.md

 Initialize the index: pressing the green "create" button when log starting to come.

-## 4. Import all dashboards and Searches:
+## 4. Import dashboards and Searches:
     Setting > Object > Import > /kibana-conf/export_vX.json

 If some dashboards do not display well, need to wait 2 min for the data to come in, then refresh the fields in order to force ELK to initialize  them now: